Ogunquit Memorial Library

 Magazines (back issues only)

 Materials owned by the Ogunquit Memorial Library may be renewed 2 times unless there is a hold on that item.
-The renewal period is the same amount of time as the original circulation period.
-Items owned by other libraries may usually be renewed, however, the library owning the material may choose to limit the renewal period, or to not allow any renewals on specific materials.
+The renewal period is the same as the original circulation period.
+Items owned by other libraries may sometimes be renewed, however, the library owning the material may choose to limit the renewal period, or to not allow any renewals on specific materials.

-How to Renew Materials: Materials may be renewed in person, by calling the library at 646-9024, or online at https://egvm1.mainebalsamlibraries.org/eg/opac/home?ol=183 and clicking on the MY ACCOUNT icon.
-Ask the librarian to set up an account for you.
+How to Renew Materials: Materials may be renewed in person, by calling the library at 646-9024, or online at https://ogunquitlibrary.com/ and clicking on Log in to Your Library Account.
+Ask the librarian to help you with your account if you can’t log in.

-Due to demand the library has placed limits on the amount of specific items that may be checked out:
+Due to demand the library has placed limits on the number of specific items that may be checked out:

 Magazines (back issues only) – A maximum of 5 per person

-Patrons are limited to having a maximum of 10 requests on their patron record at any given time.
+Patrons are limited to having a maximum of 10 -items on their patron record at any given time.

-·Items requested through Inter Library Loan will often be ready for pick up within a week.
+·Items requested through Inter Library Loan are usually ready for pick up within a week.

 ·Patrons are notified by phone or e-mail when the requested item is available.

 · Patrons have 5 working days from the first notification to pick up the item.
-If the item is not picked up during this period the hold will be removed and the item will be returned to the lending library.
+If the item is not picked up during this period, the item will be returned to the lending library.

 · If the item sought is not in the catalog, a material purchase request may be placed in person or by phone.
 Patrons submitting material purchase requests will be notified only if the library decides not to purchase the item.

-· Lost items – When an item has not been returned in 1 month, the patron is notified that the item has been declared lost.
-Patrons who have items that have been declared lost will be charged the retail value of the item and accumulated fines (with a maximum fine of $5.00/item).
+· Lost items – When an item has not been returned in 30 days, the patron is notified that the item has been declared lost.
+Patrons who have items that have been declared lost will be charged the retail value of the item plus a $5.00 processing fee.

-· Damaged Items: If an item has been returned damaged, the cardholder may be charged a repair fee according to our “Schedule of Fees” which is available upon request.
-If an item is returned in such condition that the library deems a replacement copy be purchased, the cardholder will be charged the current replacement cost of the item and accumulated fines (up to $5.00) on the item.
-All unpaid fees and/or fines may result in a permanent ban from all borrowing privileges or all library privileges.
+.
+Unpaid Fees: All unpaid fees may result in a permanent ban from all borrowing privileges or all library privileges.
 A person who knowingly fails to comply with the library policies concerning the return of materials may also be charged with a Class D crime.
 Source: Title 17-A: Maine Criminal Code Chapter 15 } 360: 1C.

 Because parents and legal guardians are responsible for deciding what library materials are appropriate for their minor children, the library will not restrict the use of library collections, and therefore does not assume liability in a child’s choice of reading or viewing material.